i-VRESSE/haddock3-webapp/deploy/README.md

 The webapp version is what is currently checked out.

-Versions of bartender, haddock3, gdock and lightdock are defined in the start of the [./Dockerfile.bartenderhaddock3](./Dockerfile.bartenderhaddock3) file.
+Versions of bartender, haddock3, openmm and lightdock are defined in the start of the [./Dockerfile.bartenderhaddock3](./Dockerfile.bartenderhaddock3) file.
 A version can be a git tag, branch or commit hash.
 They can be overwritten during build with